raspberrypilearning/powerful-patterns/en/step_5.md

 --- task ---

-Translate the pattern to create variations
+Be translated to create variations

 --- /task ---